ansys/pyansys-geometry/doc/source/getting_started/index.rst

 .. caution::
    PyGeometry is a client library that works with a Geometry service backend.
 This service is distributed as a Docker container.
-At the moment, there is only a Windows Docker container version available for this service.
-For more information please refer to the :ref:`Geometry service using Docker <ref_docker>` section.
+Currently, only a Windows Docker container version is available for this service.
+For more information, see :ref:`Geometry service using Docker <ref_docker>`.

 .. toctree::